 What is program residency?

-CPCC policies require that a minimum number of credit hours be completed in residence at CPCC.
-Specific program residency minimums are below:
+- Our policies require that a minimum number of credit hours be completed in residence at CPCC.
+Specific program residency minimums:

-• Certificate – a minimum of 30% of coursework must be completed in residence at CPCC
+- Certificate – a minimum of 30 percent of coursework must be completed in residence at CPCC

 When is the commencement ceremony and when will I receive information about caps and gowns?

-One commencement ceremony is held each May.
-The next commencement ceremony will be held on May 16, 2013.
+- One commencement ceremony is held each May.
+The next commencement ceremony will be held on May 18, 2017.
 Cap and gown orders begin in April.
 The Graduation Office mails detailed information on these purchases and other ceremony details to graduates and eligible potential graduates beginning in early April.
-Please see Commencement Ceremony Information for more information on the ceremony.
+Please see Commencement Ceremony information for more information on the ceremony.